Meirtz/Core-ML-Real-time-Classifier-Demo/README.md

 ## Warning

-Since forward propagation of nerual network require many hardware resources, you may encounter a number of thermal and performance issues, and don't turn on low-battery mode while runing this app in order to gain better performance.
+Since real-time forward propagation of nerual network require many hardware resources, you may encounter a number of thermal and performance issues, and don't turn on low-battery mode while runing this app in order to gain better performance.

 ## License